Adam Logan

-Since his competitive career began in 1985, Logan has played nearly 2200 tournament games, compiling a winning percentage of over 68%, and earning just $100,000 in prize money.
+Since his competitive career began in 1985, Logan has played nearly 2200 tournament games, compiling a winning percentage of over 68%, and earning over $100,000 in prize money.

-He was a Putnam Fellow in 1992 and 1993.
+As a mathematician, he was a Putnam Fellow in 1992 and 1993.
 Logan completed his first degree, in mathematics, at Princeton University in 1995 and received a PhD from Harvard University in 1999.
 He completed his Post-doctoral work at McGill University between 2002 through 2003.
-From 2008 to 2009 he was employed as a Quantitative Analyst at D. E. Shaw & Co. in New York City.

-He works for the Tutte Institute for Mathematics and Computing in Ottawa, Ontario, Canada.
+From 2008 to 2009, he was employed as a Quantitative Analyst at D. E. Shaw & Co. in New York City.
+He also worked for the Tutte Institute for Mathematics and Computing in Ottawa, Ontario, Canada.